cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 The RPE makes heavy use of so called Ontologies.

-An Ontology can be an entity of any kind (e.g. Device, Vessel, Substance, Process, AutomationMode, etc.) and is a globally defined concept with lots of Ontologies defined in a globally unique database.
+An Ontology can be an entity of any kind (e.g. Device, Vessel, Substance, Process, AutomationMode, Action type etc.) and is a globally defined concept with lots of Ontologies defined in a globally unique database.

 See https://www.ebi.ac.uk/ols4/ontologies/chmo for an introduction.
+This public database serves as base in Ontology database which is also extended by custom tailoredand generic ontologies.

-The Ontology AR-model stores the ontology_id and specifies what roles an Ontology can serve along with (optional) dependencies of other selected Ontologies.
+The Ontology AR-model thereby stores not only the ontology_id but specifies what roles an Ontology can serve as along with (optional) dependencies to other  Ontologies.

-This directly translates to in which forms and in which select-fields an Ontology is provided and which interdependencies are (dynamically) reflected.
+This directly translates to select options and defines in which forms and in which select-fields an Ontology is provided as well as which interdependencies are (dynamically) reflected.
 I.E. certain Equipment (e.g. "Cannula") depends on type of an Action (e.g. "Liquid Transfer").
 Certain Detectors are only available for certain actions (e.g. "BID", "EI-MS", "FID" only for "Gas Chromatography") and so on.

-These dependencies are stored in a sophisticated and rather complicated historically grown format.
+These dependencies are stored in a sophisticated and historically grown, rather complicated format.
+We had a bunch of Ontology definition files along with an ImportOntologies class (see below) to manage them.

 Recently we have introduced an OntologyEditor in the RPE so the Ontologies can now easily be managed on th web page.

 ### Manual Ontology Import (Legacy / mostly obsolete)

-Historically we placed CSV files containing those complicated Ontology definitions in a dedicated directory and imported them manually.
-An SFTP sync with cron job import had been implemented but never been used and now removed.
+Historically we placed CSV files containing those Ontology definition files in a dedicated directory and imported them manually.
+An SFTP sync with cron job import had been implemented but never been used and recently been removed.

-The Importer is still present `Import::ReactionProcessEditor::ImportOntologies` and is now only used for seeding (with very reasonable data checked in) or very rarely for manual interventions.
+The Importer is still present `Import::ReactionProcessEditor::ImportOntologies` and is now only used for seeding (with useful data checked in) or very rarely for manual interventions.

 Additionally there are the required settings: